Content on this page requires a newer version of Adobe Flash Player.

 Paraffin Treatments

 Sometimes the hands can be dipped in melted paraffin or wax.
-This is meant to impart heat to the hand for the purposes of relaxing the skin and making it better able to absorb lotion, which is sometimes rubbed on the hand before submersion into the paraffin.
-The hand is usually dipped more than once to allow a thicker wax coat to form, making the coating stay warm for longer and less likely to break or tear prematurely.
+This is meant to impart heat to the hand for the purposes of soothing the skin and making it better able to absorb lotion, which is sometimes rubbed on the hand before submersion into the paraffin.
+The hand is usually dipped more than once to allow a thicker wax coat to form, making the coating stays warm for longer and less likely to break or tear impulsively.
 After the hands have been dipped in the wax, they are wrapped in either plastic or tin foil, then covered with cloth to retain warmth.

 Hot Oil Manicure